logicly-au/pmhc-mds-user-documentation/docs/users.rst

    Multiple roles can be assigned and these roles are shown as blue ticks

    * **Add** a role by clicking the empty checkbox
-   * **Remove** a role by clicking the selected checkbox, or in the Actions column, clicking the |remove-all| button will remove all the user's roles at that organisation.
+   * **Remove** a role by clicking the selected checkbox
+   * **Remove all** roles at an organisation by clicking the |remove-all| button in the Actions column

+Click the 'Include inactive organisations' checkbox to edit roles at an inactive organisation

 .. |remove-all| image:: screen-shots/remove-all-button.png